ivansafrin/Polycode/BUILD.md

 in the Release/YourArchitecture folder under the main source tree in a structure that should mimic the main binary release.

+If you wish to build a 32-bit version on a 64-bit machine in OS X, pass -DCMAKE_OSX_ARCHITECTURES=i386 as an argument to cmake

 ## Building dependencies ##

 Polycode depends on a number of third party packages that are not